Texas Public Library Annual Report Information

 Weekly Total Tool (.xls)

-A handly calculator for libraries with branches to determine unduplicated hours (question 11.3).
+A handly calculator for libraries to determine unduplicated hours (question 11.3).

 Indirect Costs Information